trumans/treehouse-portfolio/README.md

 Project for Unit 6 - Node as a web server

-Displays various client-side apps coded for units 1 - 5 of Full Stack JavaScript TechDegree program.
+Displays information pages for various client-side apps coded for units 1 - 5 in the Full Stack JavaScript TechDegree program.
-The project uses node.js as a web server for localhost:3000.
+HTTP requests are handled with Express.
 Pages are rendered using Pug templates.
+Project pages include a link to their github repository from where they can be launched.

+## To launch ##
+1. In a terminal window: node index.js
+2. In a browser open: localhost:3000

 ## Project Structure ##